-Mercy Beatrice Awori is the Representative of Kenya and the Eastern Region, Council of the International Civil Aviation Organization (ICAO), Chairperson of the Air Transport Committee of the Council, and Coordinator of the African Group and FORUM.
-Here she speaks about the global nature of climate change
+Mercy Beatrice Awori—the Representative of Kenya and the Eastern Region, Council of the International Civil Aviation Organization (ICAO)—speaks about the global nature of climate change

-The final agreement was a delicate compromise under the leadership of ICAO Council President, Dr. Benard Aliu.
+The final agreement on the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) was a delicate compromise under the leadership of ICAO Council President, Dr. Benard Aliu.

 Africa, like all other regions, had a number of reservations.
 But in the spirit of compromise their focus shifted to the big picture and the greater goal, taking into account the global nature of climate change.

 Africa’s global share of emissions is insignificant.
 However, its full participation in the scheme is desirable based on its growing population and industries.

 Reducing emissions on the scale needed requires focus on all the available basket of mitigation measures, CORSIA being significant.

 This, therefore, calls for a collaborative approach in its successful implementation.

 Environmental issues cannot be addressed and mitigated in a stand-alone way, but will have to constitute fundamental matters in global programming.
 ICAO has the responsibility to ensure international aviation emissions are managed uniformly and CORSIA provides the platform.

 The significant work undertaken to establish CORSIA cannot be understated.
 It provides a harmonized approach to emissions reduction.

 There is great commitment to CORSIA based on the number of African countries that have submitted their State Action Plans to ICAO